 Projects

-Physical networks are networks of tangible objects, in which nodes and edges are embedded in physical space and subject to constraints such as volume exclusion [(Dehmamy, Milanlouei, and Barabási 2018)].
+Physical networks are networks of tangible components, in which nodes and edges are embedded in physical space and subject to constraints such as volume exclusion [(Dehmamy et al. 2018)].
 Examples include biological neural networks, vascular systems, porous media, and granular materials.
-Advances in imaging technologies and accelerated reconstruction by ML/AI have recently made it possible to obtain detailed three-dimensional maps of such complex systems, providing new opportunities for studying physical networks.
+Advances in imaging technologies and accelerated 3D reconstruction by ML/AI have enabled to obtain detailed three-dimensional maps of such complex systems, providing new opportunities to study general organizing principles for tangible complex systems.

-In recent years, the physical embedding of networks has been shown to give rise to emergent phenomena, including entanglement [(Liu, Dehmamy, and Barabási 2021), (Glover and Barabási 2024)], bundling (Bonamassa et al. 2024), jamming (Pósfai et al. 2024), and correlations between node degree and node volume (Pete et al. 2024).
+While the physical layout of networks has been shown to give rise to emergent structural properties, such as entanglement [Glover and Barabási (2024)], bundling (Bonamassa et al. 2025), jamming (Pósfai et al. 2024), and correlations between node degree and node volume (Pete et al. 2024), it remains elusive how these would impact dynamical processes that unfold on physical networks.

 NoteLocalization